spekulatius/PHPScraper/websites/README.md

   </p>
 </p>

 PHPScraper is a universal web-scraping util for PHP, built with simplicity in mind.
-Goal is to make xPath Selectors *optional* and avoid the commonly needed boilerplate code.
-Just create an instance of *PHPScraper*, *go* to a website and start collecting data.
+The goal is to make xPath Selectors *optional* and avoid the commonly needed boilerplate code.
+Just create an instance of *PHPScraper*, *go* to a website, and start collecting data.
 The examples below tell the story much better.
 Have a look!

 Under the hood, it uses